corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 * When used with a Corda 4.11 node, it was possible for the Archive Service `create-snapshot` command to fail.
 This issue occurred when the node database was one of SQL Server, Oracle, or PostgreSQL, and the Archive Service was configured to use a backup schema.

-* When done immediately after a `delete-vault` operation, the `import-snapshot` would fail to import transactions in an Archive Service regression.
-This issue has been resolved.
+* When done immediately after a `delete-vault` operation, the `import-snapshot` failed to import transactions in an Archive Service regression.

 ### Archive Service 1.1